absmach/magistrala-docs/docs/events.md

 ## Things Service

-For every operation that has side effects (that is changing service state) `things` service will generate new event and publish it to Redis Stream called `magistrala.things`.
+For every operation that has side effects (that is changing service state) `things` service will generate new event and publish it to Redis Stream called `supermq.things`.
 Every event has its own event ID that is automatically generated and `operation` field that can have one of the following values:

 - `thing.create` for thing creation
 - `thing.update` for thing update